syncfusion-content/wpf-docs/wpf/Control-Dependencies.md

 </tr>
 </table>

-### Printing and Print Preview
+### Printing and print preview

-For printing the Diagram with new enhanced print preview,the below assembly need to be added in your application.
+The following assembly need to be added in your application for printing the diagram with new enhanced print preview.

 <table>
 <tr>